KDE/digikam-doc/post_processing/calendar_tool.rst

     The Calendar Tool Page to Generating Contents

 You can either send it directly to your printer or print to a PDF file.
-However it will be a wise decision to print to PDF first so that you can see what you have created.
+However, it will be a wise decision to print to PDF first so that you can see what you have created.
 If you need to change the printer properties, press **Properties**.
-You will be able to change the page layout (portrait, landscape) and the units of measurements (cm, inches, px, etc.).
+You will be able to change the page layout (portrait, landscape) and the units of measurement (cm, inches, px, etc.).
 By default, the output file will be made in your home folder.
 If you need to change the location press the button on the right and specify manually.

 .. figure:: images/calendar_tool_output.webp
     :alt: